Habitat Classification from Ground-Level Imagery Using Deep Neural Networks: Results

+We applied SupCon to the top-performing variant from each CNN type (WRN-50-2, EfficientNetV2-L, ResNeXt-50) and to the strongest Swin Transformer (SwinT-B), as identified in our supervised learning comparison, using identical contrastive pretraining settings.
+Table~\ref{tab: sup-vs-supcon-all} reports their classification performance, denoted with the changes based on the classical supervised learning indicated in Table~\ref{tab: SwinT vs. CNNs.}.
+SupCon slightly improves the performance of SwinT-B on all four metrics (+1.50 \% Top-1, +0.22 \% Top-3, +0.016 $F_1$, +0.018 MCC).
+Regarding CNNs, SupCon gives marginal gains for EfficientNetV2-L across metrics and has mixed effects on WRN-50-2 and ResNeXt-50 with slight improvements in Top-3 but degradations in Top-1/$F_1$/MCC.
+These results suggest that, SupCon provides the clearest benefit for the Swin Transformer under the same settings, with inconsistent performance for the CNN baselines.

-Though only modest gains are achieved on the overall classification performance, SupCon is observed to mitigate the misclassifications between challenging habitats.
+For our best model, SwinT-B, SupCon is observed to mitigate the misclassifications between challenging habitats.
 Specifically, Figure~\ref{fig: sup vs supcon cm} is a delta confusion matrix that compares the normalised confusion matrices generated by SupCon and supervised learning on major habitats.
 With SupCon, Improved Grassland increases its correct classifications by 6\% and reduces the misclassifications on Neutral Grassland by 6\%.
 Similarly, 5\% more Neutral Grassland instances are correctly predicted and its misclassifications to Improved Grassland are reduced by 2\% with SupCon.
-In terms of FMS, SupCon significantly improves the proportion of correct classifications by 14\% and decrease its misclassifications to Bog and Neutral Grassland by 5\% and 6\%, respectively.
+In terms of FMS, SupCon improves the proportion of correct classifications by 14\% and decrease its misclassifications to Bog and Neutral Grassland by 5\% and 6\%, respectively.
 The correct predictions of Bracken are improved by 8\% with SupCon, owing to a 12\% decrease of misclassifications to Acid Grassland.
 Conversely, SupCon sacrifices classification performance of Dwarf Shrub Heath, decreasing its correct predictions by 4\%, and fails to increase the correct classifications for Calcareous Grassland.
-This could be due to the fact that the Calcareous Grassland is a minor L3 habitat with a very limited number of samples in CS dataset for training the model, as shown in Figure~\ref{fig: CS dataset distributions}).
+This could be due to the fact that the Calcareous Grassland is a minor L3 habitat with a very limited number of samples in CS dataset for training the model, as shown in Figure~\ref{fig: CS dataset distributions}.
 We provide more insights about the performance of SupCon with the embedding analysis in Appendix A.